paralax/ColossalOpera/intermediate/ZZ_dna_restriction_enzymes.md

 Intermediate

+# Tags

+DNA, bioinformatics

+# Description

 Continuing with our bioinformatics theme today.
-If you like these sorts of problems, I encourage you to check out Project Rosalind (their site seems back up): http://rosalind.info/
+If you like these sorts of problems, I encourage you to check out [Project Rosalind](http://rosalind.info/) (their site seems back up).

-# Description

 Restriction enzymes are DNA-cutting enzymes found in bacteria (and harvested from them for use).
 Because they cut within the molecule, they are often called restriction endonucleases.
 In order to be able to sequence DNA, it is first necessary to cut it into smaller fragments.
 For precise molecular biology work, what is needed is a way to cleave the DNA molecule at a few specifically-located sites so that a small set of homogeneous fragments are produced.
 The tools for this are the restriction endonucleases.
 The rarer the site it recognizes, the smaller the number of pieces produced by a given restriction endonuclease.

-For more information on how these enzymes work, including a great visualization of how they cut, have a look here: http://users.rcn.com/jkimball.ma.ultranet/BiologyPages/R/RestrictionEnzymes.html
+For more information on how these enzymes work, including a great visualization of how they cut, have a look [here](http://users.rcn.com/jkimball.ma.ultranet/BiologyPages/R/RestrictionEnzymes.html).

 These enzymes can cleave the DNA at a site that leaves both strands the same length.
 This is called a "blunt" end because of this and can be visualized like this: